Naibro/data2410-portfolio2/README.md

 stop-and-wait method and the specified file will be sent.

 > **Both the server and the client** need to use the same reliable method in order to work properly.
-> Writing something else is not accounted for.
+> Inputting something else is not accounted for.

 The same goes for the `-i --ipaddress` and `-p --port` flags.
 If they are not specified however, the default ip-address '127.0.0.1' and port '8088' will be used.
 The program also checks if the ip-address and the port are valid.